clayallsopp/routable-android/README.md

 # Routable

 Routable is an in-app native URL router, for Android.
+Also available for [iOS](https://github.com/usepropeller/routable-ios).

 ## Usage